Background and Context

 Why Measure Channel Success?

-The goal of the service or support organization is to improve customer success and productivity with our products and services.
+The goal of a service organization is to improve customer success and productivity with our products and services.
 To do this successfully, we must understand the customer's activity and experience.

-Traditionally, we in support have been focused solely on managing the cost of incoming cases, but the scope of customer engagement has expanded way beyond "the case."
-In environments where Knowledge-Centered Service (KCS®) is being used, the value created for the organization by removing roadblocks between knowledge and requestors (often by publishing it through a self-service mechanism) must be looked at in the context of the entirety of customer demand - not just engagement with an agent/knowledge worker through an assisted channel.
+Traditionally, service organizations have primarily focused on managing the cost of incoming cases, but the scope of customer engagement has expanded way beyond the case.
+Especially in environments where Knowledge-Centered Service (KCS®) is practiced, we must look at the value created for the organization in the context of the entirety of customer demand - not just engagement through assisted channels.

-The benefits to the overall business of successfully delivering knowledge through self-service have led to industry-wide changes to customer engagement strategies and a wide array of new tools and technology to enable self-service content creation, delivery, and measurement.
+Successful delivery of knowledge through self-service and communities has provided business-wide benefits, leading to industry changes in customer engagement strategies and the introduction of a wide array of new tools and technology for content creation, delivery, and measurement.

 Objective

-Our objective is to provide a measurement framework that enables us to better articulate the value of delivering knowledge through various channels.
-While we have referred to this as "measuring self-service success" over the course of this project, it has become clear that what we aim to do is measure the organization's success with delivering knowledge through self-service in the context of total demand.
-To do this, we need to have input on what success means from both the requestor’s and the company’s point of view.
+Our objective is to provide a measurement framework and standard that better articulates the value of delivering knowledge through various channels, particularly for channels outside of the traditional agent-assistance.
+We aim to measure the organization's success with delivering knowledge through self-service in the context of total demand.
+To do this, we need input on what success means from both the requestor and the company point of view.

 Audience

-This paper was developed with two audiences in mind:
+This work was developed with two audiences in mind:

-- The remainder of the paper aims to provide "how-to" for folks who develop and manage the organization’s measurement model.
+2. The remainder is guidance for folks who develop and manage the organization’s measurement model.

-The Service Engagement Measures Spreadsheet enables us to articulate the value of an effective customer engagement model beyond the current mindset of only focusing on cost-saving or the “give me one number to track” mentality.
+The Service Engagement Measures Spreadsheet enables us to articulate the value of an effective customer engagement model beyond the mindset of only focusing on cost-savings or preferences for a single number to measure success.
 The spreadsheet is designed to be used for an organization to benchmark against itself.

 Understanding Demand